marc-farssac-bts/intro-to-git/README.md

 # My first repository change from WebStorm for the second time

-One Paragraph of project description goes here with my new change
+One Paragraph of project description goes here with my new change again

 I am making this change and adding it to the same commit